 Let us help you – we’ll figure out the details, fill out the paperwork and get all the forms submitted to the right people and on time.
 There is even a discount when the forms are filled by a certain date.
 We’ll make sure we hit the deadlines, saving you money.
 And don’t forget the post show procedures, dealing with the freight companies, filling out the Bill of Lading forms and making sure your display is returned in one piece.

 And if you need us to be present on-site to supervise the installation and dismantle, we’ll be there for you.
 We know of trusted I&D companies all over the country who can provide our local labor, saving your budget by not having to fly crews around the country.
-These I&D companies use only skilled laborers who carry union cards and are insured, thereby ensuring your trade show booth or event space is set to exactly the way you were expecting.
+These I&D companies use only skilled laborers who carry union cards and are insured, thereby ensuring your trade show booth or event space is set up to be exactly the way you were expecting.

 When you let us handle your services, it will allow you to focus on why you are there, connecting with your customers, rather than worrying about the exhibit details.